-Our newsletter this quarter is dedicated to helping families plan for what has become a life altering cost of paying for college.
+Our newsletter this quarter is dedicated to helping families plan for what has become a life-altering cost of paying for college.
+But do not fear, there are simple things you can do to boost your children’s college fund.
+For example, you could compare the best texas energy providers to see if you save more money by switching to an alternative competitor.
+Little savings add up over time.
 It is not news to anyone that over the past 30 years, the cost of college tuition and room & board at all levels has spun out of control.
 The year over year increase in the cost of tuition and fees since 1978 to date has far outpaced any reasonable rate of inflation, and demands a new look at college savings strategies.
+Students can create income streams for themselves with things like investment, just read this questrade review for an example of a broker who could help, but they will need to start saving early on, as will their parents so that they can help them.
 In the chart below, you will see the increase in the price of college tuition and fee versus other comparable expenses over the past 30 years.
-It’s mind blowing!!
+Its mind blowing!!

 The significance of advance planning for paying for college has never been more important than it is now.
+There are some families and students that are using the best credit cards to build credit so that they can get the lowest interest rates on their loans.
+The better their credit score is, the better the interest and APR rates that are available.
 We have seen individuals have to put off retirement, take out huge student loans, and run up credit cards just trying to make ends meeting during the college years.
 The reality is, college savings strategies can be implemented at all levels of income to increase the level of financial aid that you qualify for, all the while implementing savings strategies that complement both retirement savings and college savings to keep your overall financial plan intact.

 Fund A 529 Account*